UAO Technology

 The IEC 61499 standard defines a world of hardware-independent software components that can be “plugged” together to build applications, and distributed to the hardware architecture of choice, as defined by the user.
 Proven-in-use know-how (intellectual property) can be encapsulated into black boxes enabling new business models for automation.

 However, delivering the promise of the IEC 61499 standard requires a widespread adoption.
-UniversalAutomation.Org has been created for this purpose.
+UniversalAutomation.org has been created for this purpose.

 Developments managed by the association

-The ongoing development of the runtime execution engine is managed by the Association members following shared source principles.
+The ongoing development of the runtime execution engine is managed by the members following shared source principles.
 Members act collectively, sharing technology development, insights, and information to create a common runtime execution engine.
 This lays the foundations for a market of “plug and produce” automation solutions.

 The IEC 61499 standard will help industry have a common platform for different types of software functionalities in automation, allowing organisations to achieve a certain level of reliability and predictability, as well as increasing flexibility of production plants.